ReetuData/Entity-Search-System/readme.md

 **BM25 Score Calculation**: BM25 scores are calculated for each document in the DataFrame based on its relevance to the query.
 The algorithm takes into account factors like term frequency and document length normalization.

-**Ranking Documents**: The DataFrame is sorted and ranked according to the calculated BM25 scores.
+**Ranking Documents**: The data frame is sorted and ranked according to the calculated BM25 scores.
 This results in the most relevant documents appearing at the top.

 **Returns**: The function returns the sorted DataFrame, allowing users to quickly identify documents that are most relevant to the query.

 **Tool 2: Typo-Tolerant Search**

-- The `apply_typo_tolerant_search` function provides a mechanism for conducting typo-tolerant search.
+- The `apply_typo_tolerant_search` function provides a mechanism for conducting the typo-tolerant search.
 - It leverages the Levenshtein distance, also known as edit distance, to find approximate matches.
 -  Here's how it functions: